 “For nearly 15 years after he arrived at the London zoo Jumbo gave very little trouble, made the turnstiles click profitably, and was a source

-So far, this month is shaping up to be an important month for elephants.
-On the 6th October the UK Government announced plans for a
+This month is shaping up to be an important month for elephants.
+Coinciding with the release of a new film; Gods in Shackles, on the

 This month kicked off with World Wildlife Day, and for me, the weekend immediately following meant an opportunity to visit the Animal Welfare Bazaar in